MicrosoftDocs/win32/desktop-src/Msi/msienforceupgradecomponentrules.md

-﻿---
+---
-Description: 'Set the MSIENFORCEUPGRADECOMPONENTRULES property to 1 on the command line or in the Property table to apply the upgrade component rules during small updates and minor upgrades of a particular product.' ms.assetid: '0c8424c7-ab9b-4a09-aaa8-6a3f44c2789f'
+Description: Set the MSIENFORCEUPGRADECOMPONENTRULES property to 1 on the command line or in the Property table to apply the upgrade component rules during small updates and minor upgrades of a particular product. ms.assetid: 0c8424c7-ab9b-4a09-aaa8-6a3f44c2789f
 title: MSIENFORCEUPGRADECOMPONENTRULES property
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # MSIENFORCEUPGRADECOMPONENTRULES property